faultfactory/SBM_Monorepo/data_pipeline/README.md

 # Data Pipeline

 This folder contains the details on getting data out and any automated analysis that may be done.
-At the moment this is manual operation but in time potentially can be automated to remove this burden from the team.
+At the moment this is manual operation but in time potentially can be automated to remove this burden from the team.<br>

+Raise a github issue for a feature request.

 ## Logging
 This folder contains the required tools for conversion and analysis for CAN data coming from the logger.